smeup/ketchup/packages/ketchup/README.md

 Always use the global one if possible, while override the local one if a particular instance of a component requires a peculiar value.

+#### 4. Initial value and displayed / value  field

+Components which let user choose which field of the given array of objects must be used for display or a a value, must expose two attributes: displayedField and valueField.

+The initial value prop must always be the initially selected object, from which the displayedField and valueField can be obtained.

 ## Instructions